hs2600/hs2600.github.io/_posts/2022-01-17-multi-factor-authentication.md

 tags:   [security]
 tags_color: '#993333'
 ---
-I originally wrote this article for a school paper.
-I'm brand new to hashnode and thought this would be a good opportunity to upload this as my first post.

 Multi Factor Authentication (MFA), is the process of confirming a user’s identity with the use of two or more security mechanisms (factors).
 Only after all pieces of evidence have been successfully confirmed, access to the user is granted.

 Using multi-factor authentication provides a secure authentication mechanism that is not the primary target of brute force attacks as traditional single-factor methods like username/password combinations.